-A/ First Stage:
+A/ First stage

-1. Preoperative Planning: It is essential to have a preoperative image (angio-CT) to assess the iliac anatomy, vessel caliber

-- and pathology.
-We need to select an appropriate conduit material (Dacron 10mm). - 2.
-Exposure of the Common Iliac Artery: We perform a standard retroperitoneal approach to exposure to expose the common iliac artery with careful dissection to minimize injury to surrounding structures. - 3.
-Proximal Anastomosis: After systemic heparinization and clamping, we perform an end-to-side anastomosis of the conduit to the common iliac artery.
-This is the only anastomosis required (Fig. 1). - 4.
-To place the conduit subcutaneously at the inguinal level: The conduit is placed straight on in the subcutaneous at the inguinal level.
-We ensure the hemosthasia and patency.
-Finally, the end is ligated and sutured (prolene 5/0) to prevent bleeding (Fig. 2).
+- 1. Preoperative Planning: Preoperative imaging modalities (CCTA) are essential to assess the iliac anatomy, vessel caliber and disease.
+The appropriate conduit material needs to be properly selected as well.
+(Dacron 10 mm). - 2.
+Exposure of the Common Iliac Artery: We perform a standard retroperitoneal approach to expose the common iliac artery with careful dissection to further minimize injury to surrounding structures. - 3.
+Proximal Anastomosis: After systemic heparinization and clamping, an end-to-side anastomosis of the conduit to the common iliac artery should be performed.
+This is the only anastomosis required (Fig. 1).